-GIEL and WEGENER [9] have shown that RLS and (1+1) EA require an exponential expected running time to find an optimal solution for certain bipartite maximum matching problems.
+GIEL and WEGENER [8, 9] have shown that RLS and (1+1) EA require exponential optimization time for certain bipartite maximum matching problems.
 Since bipartite matching is a special case of matroid intersection, we know that the matroid intersection problem cannot be solved by RLS or (1+1) EA in polynomial time.